 Some of them were having panic attacks, anxiety issues, major stress, and depression, some were even suicidal.

-Then second set of women, who although I was coaching/counseling and empathizing with them – I too was going through menopause and I thought it was the best thing that could ever happen.
+Then second set of women, who although I was coaching/counseling and empathizing with them – I too was going through menopause and I thought it was the best thing that could ever happen to me.

 Is it to do with Self Esteem??